0xd0ni/sirs-submission/README.md

 After it completes, we need to run in VM VirtualBox the 3 virtual machines we are going to use, server, db and client.
 The login is made using "vagrant" as username and password.

-For each machine, there is an initialization script inside scripts folder with the machine name, with prefix `init-` and suffix `.sh`, that makes all required configurations in the a clean machine.
+For each machine, there is an initialization script inside scripts/<vm-name>  with the machine name, with prefix `init-` and suffix `.sh`, that makes all required configurations in the a clean machine.

 Next we have custom instructions for each machine.